0xAckerMan/Savanah/README.md

 # Savannah

 This is a Go web application for the Savannah e-Shop project, built using Go standard library, go-chi and OAuth authentication.
-The application also uses Africa's Talking for sending SMS notifications
+The application also uses Africa's Talking for sending SMS notifications and Azure for hosting.

 ## Features
 - Create and manage customer records.